 Hearing impairment is when your child’s ears can’t do all the things they should be able to do.
 For example, your child might have muffled hearing, or she might not be able to hear sounds coming from some directions, or she might have trouble hearing certain frequencies or sounds.

 There are two main types of hearing impairment – conductive and sensorineural.

 Conductive hearing impairment is when sounds from outside your child’s ear have trouble getting to or going through the different parts inside the ear.
-Conductive hearing impairment is usually temporary.
+Conductive hearing impairment is usually caused by middle ear infections, and is usually temporary.

 In sensorineural hearing impairment, the nerves that are in charge of receiving sound and sorting out what it means don’t work properly.
 Sensorineural hearing impairment can be mild, moderate, severe or profound.

 Sensorineural hearing impairment usually lasts for life and can worsen over time.

 Some children have only conductive hearing impairment.
 Others have sensorineural hearing impairment as well.
 This is called a mixed hearing loss.

 In Australia, universal newborn hearing screening is an essential part of diagnosing hearing impairment in children.